aws/aws-mwaa-local-runner/README.md

 **Note**: it takes several minutes to build the Docker image locally.

 ### Step two: Running Apache Airflow

+Run Apache Airflow using one of the following database backends.

 #### Local runner